arcelioeperez/csvtomysql/README.md

 ### Sample case:

--The prompts will appear on the terminal.
+- The prompts will appear on the terminal.

 ### Requirements:
 *If using a virtual environment, use `pip`.
 If using the terminal, then use `pip3`.*
 pandas==1.1.5
 SQLAlchemy==1.3.21
 PyMySQL==0.10.1
 mysqlclient==2.0.2

-### Limitation:
+### Limitations:
 - Only works for MySQL
 - The program has only been tested on the GNU-Linux Ubuntu Distribution
   - Several packages had to be downloaded in order to achieve the connection to MySQL
   - Packages include -- this was installed just to get the `mysqlclient` package:

   ```
   sudo apt-get install python3-dev default-libmysqlclient-dev build-essential
   #then -- in a virtual environment, if not then pip3